Episode Transcript

 Speaker 1 (24:16):

 Hi, tay you what hey?
+Matter than an albino hitch

-Matter than an albino hitch hiking in a snowstorm?
-Now
+hiking in a snowstorm?
+Now that's pretty good right there.

-that's pretty good right there.
-Talking to some folks yesterday
+Talking to some folks yesterday who have a an albino

-who have a an albino possum in their backyard, there's
+possum in their backyard, there's no punchline.
+That's it.
+They

-The Michael Berry Show to be part of your life?
+the Michael Berry Show to be part of your life?

-It's the ninetieth birthday Johnny Bush he passed five years ago.
+It's the ninetieth birthday Johnny Bush.
+He passed five years ago,

-But it's a life worth exploring, especially because of the
+but it's a life worth exploring, especially because of the

 incredible Houston connections.
 Born John Bush Shinn the third, he